-Postdoctoral fellows in the School of Engineering and Applied Science offerings should contact George Pappas for more information about offerings.
+Postdoctoral fellows in the School of Engineering and Applied Science offerings should contact Kathleen Stebe for more information about offerings.

 Postdoctoral fellows in the School of Arts and Sciences offerings should Direct their attention to the SAS Postdocs Resource Page.